bpaauwe/udi-TeslaPWpgv3/README.md

 2) Next user will speficy the needed user IDs and passwords for the selected option and local Tesla power wall IP address if chosen.
 3) Restart

-### Polyglot Cloud
-1) First user needs to sepcifiy source of data (CLOUD/BOTH) Configuration requires user to enter CLOUD_USER_EMAIL and CLOUD_USER_PASSWORD keywords under confuguration.
-Furthermore, a API key for 2captcha is required to pass the recaptcha Tesla is presenting.
-Key can be acquired from https://2captcha.com?from=12244449 (referral to me).
-Cost is reasonable ~ 3$ for 1000 recapta solves (1000 time starting the node)
-Restart

 ## Notes
 Using cloud access user can set all parameters mobile app currently supports (except car charging limit).